Open system effects on slow light and electromagnetically induced transparency: Open three-level system

 \section{Open three-level system}

-We commence by studying a general three-level quantum system and the effects due to the interaction with an environment.
-For a Markovian environment, the density operator $\hat{\rho}$ may be assumed to satisfy the master equation
+Let us begin by studying a general three-level quantum system and the effects due to the interaction with a Markovian environment.
+In this case, the density operator $\hat{\rho}$ satisfies the master equation

 where $\hat{H}$ is the Hamiltonian operator.
 The Liouville superoperator $\hat{\mathcal{L}}$ is linear, describes the coupling with the environment, and can be written on Lindblad form \cite{Lindblad1976ogq}